 Haass said the Center will allow new and accelerating companies the support to succeed by offering low rents and an array of services from legal support and pro business advice to venture-capital funds that the foundation plans to raise this year.
 Haass likens the Center to other incubator models like Plug and Play in Sunnyvale, California, SkySong in Scottsdale and the Southwestern Colorado Accelerator Program for Entrepreneurs in Durango, which now in its seventh year has raised its third venture-capital fund.
 Its first was a modest $250,000.
 Haass believes the Center for the Future could easily follow a similar timeline, with the added advantage of strong local support, including investment and donations.

-Arriving in Prescott in 2013 as founding faculty for ERAU’s Cyber Intelligence and Security program, Haass earned his PhD in mathematics from the Massachusetts Institute of Technology.
+Haass, who arrived in Prescott in 2013 as founding faculty for ERAU’s Cyber Intelligence and Security program, earned his PhD in mathematics from the Massachusetts Institute of Technology.
 Prior to launching the ERAU Cybersecurity department, he established five other academic programs at other universities.
 The ERAU department works with the State of Arizona in providing cybersecurity for state agencies.

-He believes the Center could be an innovator in “cybermobility” — cybersecurity for autonomous vehicles, from cars to drones to jets — as urban mobility spreads.
+He believes the Center could be an innovator in “cybermobility” — cybersecurity for autonomous vehicles, from cars to drones to jets — as urban mobility becomes widespread.